CD8+ T Cells

-Positive selection begins when TCRs bind to antigen in complex with MHC class I proteins presented by thymic cells.
+Positive selection begins when TCRs bind to antigens in complex with MHC class I proteins presented by thymic cells.
 If this binding event is successful for CD8, the newly activated CD8+ T cells will continue differentiation into mature CTLs.
 Immature T cells unable to adequately bind to the antigen-MHC class I complex at this stage will undergo apoptosis.
 Negative selection occurs when immature T cells bind too strongly to self-antigens.
 Negatively selected T cells are programmed to undergo apoptosis, which eliminates their ability to become autoreactive against healthy cells.

 CD8+ T cell activation